smilies-polito/BiSDL/README.md

 BiSDL - Biological Systems Description Language
 =======================================

-This package provide the **BiSDL** language, a high-level model description language supporting the design cycle of complex biological processes.
+This package provides the **BiSDL** language, a high-level model description language supporting the design cycle of complex biological processes.

 A prototype version of our BiSDL compiler is currently able to translate BiSDL models into executable Python code based